conda-forge/blog/posts/2023-03-12-circle-ci-security-breach.rst

 - We immediately started a token rotation of all of our feedstock tokens and our staging area upload tokens as precautionary measures.
 This token rotation hit a few bugs, but was completed as of January 13, 2023.
 - We produced a census of all packages uploaded between December 19, 2022 and January 13, 2023.
-This data is available for download as a JSON file `here <https://raw.githubusercontent.com/conda-forge/conda-forge.github.io/main/misc/circle_ci_pkgs_dec2022_breach.json>`_.
+This data is available for download as a `JSON file <https://raw.githubusercontent.com/conda-forge/conda-forge.github.io/main/misc/circle_ci_pkgs_dec2022_breach.json>`__.
-- We examined all the artifacts built during this time period for the malicious files listed by CicleCI `here <https://circleci.com/blog/jan-4-2023-incident-report/>`_.
+- We examined all the artifacts built during this time period for the `malicious files <https://circleci.com/blog/jan-4-2023-incident-report/>`__ listed by CicleCI.
 We did not find any of those files in our artifacts.
 - As detailed below, we have begun retooling our system for feedstock tokens to be more robust and enable greater flexibility in our response to incidents like this.
 - We have begun systematically invalidating old tokens, decommissioning old bots, and minimizing permissions of our